 I also ended up making a few friends.
-The most significant one out of those, at least for me, was a teenage girl I met in Havelock.
+The most significant one out of those, was a teenage girl I met in Havelock.
 She was the daughter of the homestay owners.
 She just made it so easy to smile and be happy.
-I guess she taught me a little bit how to find joy in the simple pleasures of life because her life at 15 was very different from mine and I guess that was all the difference.
+I guess she taught me a little bit how to find joy in the simple pleasures of life because her life at 15 was very different from mine.
 I stayed with her and her family for two days and those two days were the best of the trip.

 Going back happier

 By the end of the trip, things were much more sorted in my head.
-I’m not saying I got completely over Mayank or that I stopped missing him at all.
-But it stopped hurting so bad.
+I’m not saying I got completely over Mayank or that I stopped missing him.
+But it stopped hurting that bad.
 This short and much needed trip put everything in perspective.
 I was afraid that once I landed back in Delhi, I would go back to feeling the same, but that never happened.
-In fact the week that I landed, I also actively contacted all of our common friends and met up with them.
-And all this while, thoughts about him did not bother me as much as they used.
+In fact the week that I landed, I also actively contacted all our common friends and met up with them.
+All this while, thoughts about him did not bother me as much as they used to.
 Things slowly fell back in line and I felt like I had reclaimed my spirit.

-Now, three years later, when I look back at that time, I associate it with this trip and not the ugly breakup because taking the plunge to travel by myself was probably a much bigger and bolder step than ending that relationship.
+Now, three years later, when I look back at that time, I associate it with this trip and not the ugly breakup.
+Taking the plunge to travel solo was probably a much bigger and bolder step than the end of that relationship.
 That trip really did turn things around for me and it just proved all the more how travelling can do wonders nothing else can.

 If you're a regular reader of my posts here and have been wondering why I didn't share this experience earlier, the truth is that I couldn't get myself to publish something so personal publicly.
 I was scared of being judged and every time I started to write, the words would come out all wrong.
 But a friend of mine recently broke up and after I shared my story with her, she decided to take off in a similar fashion.
-That got me wondering if this story can help even one person, then it's worth publishing and here we are.
+That got me wondering that if this story can help even one person, then it's worth sharing.